awsdocs/aws-control-tower-guide/doc_source/configure-without-vpc.md

 Outside of AWS Control Tower, every AWS customer has a default VPC, which you can view on the Amazon Virtual Private Cloud \(Amazon VPC\) console at [https://console\.aws\.amazon\.com/vpc/](https://console.aws.amazon.com/vpc/)\.
 You’ll recognize the default VPC, because its name always includes the word *\(default\)* at the end of the name\.

 When you set up a AWS Control Tower landing zone, AWS Control Tower deletes your AWS default VPC and creates a new AWS Control Tower default VPC\.
-The new VPC is associated with your AWS Control Tower master account\.
+The new VPC is associated with your AWS Control Tower management account\.
 This topic refers to that new VPC as the *Control Tower VPC*\.

 When you view your AWS Control Tower VPC in the Amazon VPC console, you will *not* see the word *\(default\)* at the end of the name\.
 If you have more than one VPC, you must use the assigned CIDR range to identify the correct AWS Control Tower VPC\.